 Another way you can adopt to have nails free from white spots is by taking advantage of home remedies.

-These home remedies does not only help to keep the health of your nails, they also help to fight against spots.
+These home remedies do not only help to keep the health of your nails, but they also help to fight against spots.
 They include

 1. Essential oils

 3. Moisturize more.

 Over the years, the essential oil has been of tremendous help to our nails and they’re still in the business of creating more wonders.